 Currency: 3 years from date of certification.
-For OFA certification equivalency requirement to recertify candidate must take another full Standard First Aid course.
-For Non-OFA equivalency needs, a recert is available.
+For WorkSafeBC certification equivalency requirement to recertify candidate may take another Standard First Aid recertification course.

-NEW: Aquatic Emergency Care (AEC)
+NEW: AQUATIC EMERGENCY CARE (AEC)

 Aquatic Emergency Care is an in-water First Aid program.
 Award holders are trained to be prepared for employment as an Assistant Lifeguard and for success in the National Lifeguard awards.
 AEC focuses on practical skill development and teamwork by applying lifesaving and first aid concepts in an aquatic environment.
 AEC is recommended to be earned before working as an Assistant Lifeguard or attending National Lifeguard courses.
 AEC will give you the skills and confidence to respond to a variety of water related emergencies.